ZigEmbeddedGroup/microzig/bsp/raspberrypi/rp2040/README.md

-# raspberrypi-rp2040
+# raspberrypi-rp2

-HAL and register definitions for the RP2040.
+HAL and register definitions for the RP2040 and RP2350.

 ## What version of Zig to use